itstep-praha/PokemonProject/README.md

 # PokemonProject
-- Web with Pokemon List, Detail, Comment, Admin, AllAuth
+- Web with Pokemon List, Detail, Comment, Admin and forms to add new Pokemon and Comment
-- Using Python, Django, Bootstrap
+- Using Python, Django, Bootstrap, Django AllAuth
 - Data, Images included and responsive design

 ![Pokemon Porject Screenshot](pokemon-project.png)